webyrd/underconstraints/README.md

 constraint) in miniKanren, from the mkTut tutorial I gave at
 <Programming 2023> in Tokyo.

-The `faster-minikanren-with-underconstraints` code is modified from Michael Ballantyne's `https://github.com/michaelballantyne/faster-miniKanren`.
+The `faster-minikanren` code is from Michael Ballantyne's `https://github.com/michaelballantyne/faster-miniKanren`.

 An *underconstraint* (short for "underconstrained constraint") is a